128technology/docs/docs/intro_installation_bootable_media.md

 Use this option when running on hardware with no video chipset.
 It uses `/dev/ttyS0` as the serial console for interacting with the installer.

 The expected Serial console default size is 80x25.
 If the terminal being used to connect to the console is less than row (80) X column (25), the display may appear that the user is unable to select the entries, or the display does not repaint correctly.
-If you encounter this issue, refer to [Serial Console Troubleshooting](#serial-console-troubleshooting).
+For serial console issues please refer to [Serial Console Troubleshooting](#serial-console-troubleshooting).

 #### 128T System with VGA Console